google/gsocguides/pages/student/10-open_source_culture.md

 Although "open culture" is generally informal, it is important to remember that you still need to mind your manners when participating in conversations.

+Most open source communities have their own Code of Conduct (formally or informally).
+Be sure you are aware of the Code of Conduct and are treating everyone with respect.

 ## Remote Communication